gabrielmcg/vp-netlify-test/config-core/edit-inventory.md

 In the example above, the `worker03` node would have 4 times more CPU and double the RAM compared to the rest of the worker nodes.

-The different variables you can use are described in [\#variables-local-table-content](#variables-local-table-content) below.
+The different variables you can use are described in the table below.
 They are all mandatory unless otherwise specified.

 |Variable|Scope|Description|
 |:-------|:----|:----------|